tobyking3/viking-wars/lectures/lecture6/PITCHME.md

 #### Conclusion

-- Follow established guidelines to avoid writing bad code
+- Can't replace experience (expect to put in hours), but ...
-- Can't replace experience
+- Can avoid writing bad code by following guides

 ----